nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 **FC 1:**  Many people expect some delay between clicking a button and having to speak, so it is good to warn people that they will have to start speaking right away.
 <br><br>
 **FC 2:** It would be good to use hard coded practice when you want every participant to recieve the same trials and/or in the same order so that the difference between trials is easier for participants to percieve.
-<br> <br>
+<br><br>
 **FC 3:** If they choose "redo", they should move to the first practice trial screen (or practice instructions, to give them a reminder).
-If they choose "continue", you should *end display*
+If they choose "continue", you should *end display*.
 <br><br>
 **FC 4:** The number of practice trial repetitions should have been reduced from 6 to 3 (one per color).
 There should be one trial for each different color.
 When you randomize it multiple times, there should be a different color order each time.
 This randomization would be good for when you have multiple different practice trials on the spreadsheet but only want each participant to be presented with a few at a time, and it doesn't particularly matter which stimuli they get.
 <br><br>
 **FC 5:** You would get all six trials again (since you are choosing a random two out of the two available for each color).
 <br><br>